Sjmarf/ember/docs/element_guide.rst

     stack[1] = ember.Panel("seagreen1", size=100)

 You can modify the contents of a container at any time.
 For example, you could write some code that adds a new element to a container when the space key is pressed.
-If the container being modified has a :code:`FIT` size, the container's size will be updated intelligently to fit the new size of its contents.
+If the container being modified has a :code:`FIT` size, the container's size will be updated intelligently to fit the new size of the Container's contents.

 Using :code:`with` syntax
 -----------------------------

 We can add elements to a container using the :code:`with` statement, too.
+When an element is instantiated within the context of a container, it will be added to that container when the context is exited.

 .. code-block:: python